 Secondly, it invites therapists to familiarise themselves with core issues relating to the role of psychiatric drugs in therapy.
 Many therapists prefer to avoid discussing the client's relationship to prescribed psychiatric drugs, assuming any consideration or discussion of this relationship is best left to prescribers.
 This preference may be rooted in feelings of anxiety about navigating alternative views on psychiatric drugs, not having sufficient knowledge to engage other professionals, or feeling uncertain about managing the boundaries of one's professional competence or role.
 Indeed, while this guidance agrees that it is not the role of the therapist to tell a client either to take, continue to take or withdraw from psychiatric drugs, nor to decide when, if or what drugs need to be withdrawn, this guidance actively encourages therapists to support clients in whatever decisions they reach with their prescribers.
 It also encourages them to engage with the views and perspectives of other professionals whilst at the same time honouring the distinctive and important contributions therapists can make in supporting a client through withdrawal from psychiatric drugs.
 Finally, it is also important to note that this guidance does not aim to disrupt or comment on the NICE guidelines as used by medical doctors, which, for example, recommend drugs for many conditions in addition to psychological therapies.
-However, it is also important to note that NICE's recommendations are continually being updated in the light of new debates, disputes, interests and does not aim to be prescriptive nor attempt to offer a set of therapeutic 'competences' or 'guidelines'.
-Rather, by using the available evidence base, therapists of all persuasions will be invited to consider a number of key questions and concerns relevant to their therapeutic work with clients who are either taking or withdrawing from prescribed psychiatric drugs.
+However, it is also important to note that NICE's recommendations are continually being updated in the light of new debates, disputes, interests and evidence.
+For example, at the time of writing the guideline on depression (CG90) is undergoing an additional period of consultation in response to criticisms from a coalition of stakeholders, which includes many therapy organisations.